AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/TUNING.md

   which point it will display the deceleration in telemetry.
 This robot will need to drift to a stop to properly work, and the higher the velocity the greater the drift distance, so make sure you have enough room.
-Once you're done, put the zero power acceleration for the `Forward Zero Power Acceleration Tuner` on line `88` in the `FollowerConstants` class and the zero power acceleration for the `Lateral Zero Power Acceleration Tuner` on line `92` in the `FollowerConstants` class.
+Once you're done, put the zero power acceleration for the `Forward Zero Power Acceleration Tuner` on line `94` in the `FollowerConstants` class and the zero power acceleration for the `Lateral Zero Power Acceleration Tuner` on line `98` in the `FollowerConstants` class.
+The variable names should be `forwardZeroPowerAcceleration` and `lateralZeroPowerAcceleration`, respectively.

 * After this, we will want to tune the translational PID.
 Go to FTC Dashboard and disable all but the `useTranslational` checkboxes under the `Follower` tab.
 Then, run `StraightBackAndForth`.
 Make